bishoco/foolish-project/README.md

 I also created a task board which helped keep track of what I was doing (and my sanity).
 It can be seen here: https://github.com/bishoco/foolish-project/projects/1

+I ran out of time to get this deployed someplace online (like heroku).
+I'll continue working on that.
+There are instructions at the bottom of this page to get the project running locally.

 **Features**

 _Main page_